axiom-crypto/worldcoin-aggregation/circuit/README.md

 ## WorldID balance circuit

-The WorldID balance circuit verifies in batch that a set of WorldID users hav an Ethereum balance of at least 1 ETH at a certain block number.
+The WorldID balance circuit verifies in batch that a set of WorldID users have an Ethereum balance of at least 1 ETH at a certain block number.
 It exposes the following public outputs

 ```
 - vkeyHash - the Keccak hash of the flattened vk